Requirements for the Major and Minor in Theatre Arts (THR)

 The honors program is open to seniors majoring in Theatre Arts who have maintained a grade point average of 3.00 overall and 3.25 in the major.

 Students should apply for the honors program at the end of their junior year.
 The student must find a faculty member of the Department to act as sponsor and, with the approval of the sponsor, submit a written proposal for a project to the Department.
 Acceptance into the honors program depends upon the approval of the proposal by the Department.
 The project may be in history, criticism, directing, media, technology, performance, design, or management.
 The honors project is reviewed by at least two members of the Department of Theatre Arts faculty and one outside evaluator.
 If the honors project is carried out with distinction and the student has achieved a 3.50 g.p.a. in all theatre arts courses taken during the senior year, honors are conferred.
 Course credit for the honors project is given under THR 487.
 Guidelines are available in the Department office.

 The minor in Theatre Arts provides the student with the opportunity to explore several aspects of the dramatic arts.
 The course of study should lead the student to an understanding of the necessary next steps should his or her interest be sharpened by the experience.

 All courses offered for the minor must be passed with a letter grade of C or higher.
 At least 12 of the 19 credits must be taken at Stony Brook.

 A. Theatre Arts Minor Core Program

 - THR 313 Asian Theatre and Drama

-Nine credits to be chosen from courses in theatre arts, six of which must be upper-division.
+Six credits to be chosen from upper-division courses in theatre arts.